gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 </TabItem>
 </Tabs>

-## Reference the module
+## Reference the Module

-Next, create the reference to the local module you just created.
-We recommend that you have separate references per environment and region.
-For example, if you were deploying this module to your development environment in the us-west-2 AWS region, you would create one reference.
-If you wanted to deploy to your development environment in the us-east-1 AWS region, you would create a separate reference.
-This allows you to granularly roll out changes across your environments and regions.
+Next, create a reference to the local module you just created.
+We recommend maintaining separate references for each environment and region.
+For example, if you are deploying this module to your development environment in the `us-west-2` AWS region, create one reference.
+For deployment to the us-east-1 region, a separate reference ensures clarity and control.
+Maintaining these distinctions lets you roll out changes granularly across different environments and regions.

 <Tabs groupId="tool-choice">
 <TabItem value="Terraform" label="Terraform" default>